 Chemfp uses OpenMP to parallelize multi-query searches.
-The default is -with-openmp.
-If you have a very old version of gcc, or an older version of clang, or are on a Mac where the clang version doesn't support OpenMP, then you will need to use -without-openmp to tell setup.py to compile without OpenMP:
+The default is --with-openmp.
+If you have a very old version of gcc, or an older version of clang, or are on a Mac where the default clang-based compiler doesn't support OpenMP, then you will need to use --without-openmp to tell setup.py to compile without OpenMP: